oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## No Arrow

-You can remove the back and next arrows with the `noArrows` props
+You can remove the back and next arrows with the `noArrows` property

 </card>